-- 3.13.28 Commissioning of the Proposed Development will include testing and commissioning of the process equipment in order to ensure that that all systems and components installed are in accordance with the requirements.
-This is anticipated to take approximately six to twelve months for the Proposed Development.
-A commissioning plan will be required to be agreed with the Environment Agency under the Environmental Permit, which will specify monitoring and control procedures to be used and set out a schedule of commissioning and testing activities. - 3.13.29 Commissioning and testing activities include both cold and hot testing as a structured process to include static, dynamic, energised, functional and performance testing.
-These activities will generally commence using inert materials such as air, water and nitrogen and lubricants before progressing to pressurised operation using process fluids such a natural gas and steam.
+3.13.31 Commissioning of the Proposed Development will include testing and commissioning of the process equipment in order to ensure that that all systems and components installed are in accordance with the requirements.
+This is anticipated to take approximately six to nine months for the Proposed Development.
+A commissioning plan will be required to be agreed with the Environment Agency under the Environmental Permit, which will specify monitoring and control procedures to be used and set out a schedule of commissioning and testing activities.

+3.13.32 Commissioning and testing activities include both cold and hot testing as a structured process to include static, dynamic, energised, functional and performance testing.
+These activities will generally commence using inert materials such as air, water and nitrogen and lubricants before progressing to pressurised operation using process fluids such as natural gas and steam.